How To Remove Roku Channels

 This confirmation message is to ensure that the channel will be deleted and that it has to be installed again for streaming, similar to the mobile apps we use from Play Store or apple store.

-If the channel is free, it can be easily deleted.
-If it comes for subscription, the subscription has to be first canceled, and then you can proceed to remove the channel.
+If the channel is free, you can delete it easily.
+If it is a subscription, then remember to cancel the subscription first and then you can proceed to remove the channel.

 This is how you cancel a paid subscription Roku channel